aiornotinc/aiornot-python/README.md

 resp = client.check_api()
 ```

-There is also an async client that follows the same API as the sync client, but with async methods.
+There is also an async client that has the same methods as the sync client, but as coroutines.

 ```python
 import asyncio